 So the Germans weren’t worried about allowing witnesses to live?

 What had the British POWs and the Jewish prisoners at Monowitz actually witnessed?
 Did they see the gas chambers?
 SS judge Georg Konrad Morgen testified at the Nuremberg IMT that there was a gas chamber at Monowitz.
 You can read about it here on my web site.

 Avey wrote about the Allied bombing of the Monowitz factories.
-He wrote about an air raid shelter but the POWs did not want to go inside it because they had heard rumors about the gas chambers and they were afraid the air raid shelter might be a gas chamber in disguise.
+He wrote about an air raid shelter; the POWs did not want to go inside this shelter because they had heard rumors about the gas chambers, and they were afraid the air raid shelter might be a gas chamber in disguise.

 On page 167, Avey wrote that the Red Cross packages could not get through due to the Allied bombing.
 On the next page, he wrote about a Russian air raid.

 POW camp E715 had previously been a camp for Russian POWs.
 Avey wrote that there were rumors that the Russians had been gassed to make room for the British POWs.

 On page 175, Avey wrote, regarding how he survived the march out of Auschwitz: